Multiple Sclerosis

 CAUSES & RISK FACTORS

 MS affects women more than twice as often as men.
 White (Caucasian) people are more likely to develop it than people of other races.
-If someone in your family–such as a parent or sibling–has MS, you have a greater risk of developing it, too.
-MS can affect people of any age, but it often begins between the ages of 15 and 40.
+MS can run in families.
+Your risk of MS increases if someone in your family, such as a parent or sibling, has it.
+MS can affect people of any age, but it often begins between the ages of 20 and 49.
 If you have another autoimmune disease, such as thyroid disease or Type 1 diabetes, your risk of developing MS is slightly higher.
-Some studies show that where you live can affect your risk of getting MS. People who spend their childhood in areas with a temperate climate, such as northern United States or southern Canada, seem to be at higher risk for MS.

 What causes MS?